Welcome to ONLC Training Centers

 PowerShell Courses & PowerShell Training to Boost Your IT Skills

-Microsoft Windows PowerShell is a task-based command-line shell and scripting language designed especially for system administration.
-Built on the .NET Framework, PowerShell helps IT professionals and power users control and automate the administration of the Windows operating system and applications that run on Windows.
+Microsoft PowerShell is a powerful command-line shell and scripting language tailored for system administration.
+Built on the .NET Framework, it empowers IT professionals and advanced users to efficiently manage and automate the Windows operating system its applications.

 Instructor-led Training (ILT) for PowerShell